Greenhills (mixed-use development): Expansion of main mall

-A new 7-level (100,000 sqm GFA) integrated regional mall with a hybrid lifestyle and budget retail format, rising at the former Unimart building, will be built to accommodate 150 global brands in addition to 2,000 new tiangge stalls.
-The new mall will play host to six new cinemas (4 prestige + 2 regular) in addition to eight digital cinemas at Greenhills Promenade and Theater Mall and two new foodcourts (budget-friendly and upscale Food Hall).
-It will have 3 levels of basement parking with 1,300 slots.
+Greenhills Mall (GH Mall), a new 7-level (100,000 sqm GFA) integrated regional mall with a hybrid lifestyle and budget retail format, rising at the former Unimart building, was built to accommodate 150 global brands in addition to 2,000 new tiangge stalls.
+The new mall is home to six new cinemas (4 prestige + 2 regular), in addition to eight digital cinemas at Greenhills Promenade and Theatre Mall and two new food courts (budget-friendly and upscale Food Hall).
+It would have three levels of basement parking with 1,300 slots.
+The expansion mall also serves as the podium of GH Tower, the first office and BPO tower in the area.
+The East Wing softly opened on November 23, 2023.

-Another annex will be built at the former Greenhills Lifestyle Center wing, which is expected to open on early 2023, originally in December 2022.
-The three-storey mall will host 120 tenants along with new attractions and lifestyle options that will connect to the rest of the mall area.
+Another annex was built at the former Greenhills Lifestyle Center wing.
+The three-storey mall will host 120 tenants, along with new attractions and lifestyle options that will connect to the rest of the mall area.
+Originally known as the annex wing, the South Wing of the new GH Mall softly opened on October 11, 2023.

 Visitors

 Greenhills has been a destination for bargain hunters since the 1970s.
 In 2003, it was reported that around 90,000 people a day visited the shopping complex, who stayed a few hours to shop and eat.
 About 80 percent of these shoppers were from 15 to 39 years old, and over half belonged to the middle and higher class, particularly from socioeconomic class A, B, and C. More than half of the shoppers were women.